gonzalo-r-martinez/magnolia-telegram-bot/README.md

 [![Magnolia compatibility](https://img.shields.io/badge/magnolia--cms-6.0-brightgreen.svg)](https://www.magnolia-cms.com)  [![License Info](http://img.shields.io/badge/license-The%20MIT%20License-brightgreen.svg)](https://github.com/gonzalo-r-martinez/magnolia-telegram-bot/blob/master/LICENSE)  [![Telegram](http://trellobot.doomdns.org/telegrambadge.svg)](https://telegram.me/JavaBotsApi)

-This module instantiates a Telegram Bot, which allows access to the contents of Magnolia.
-Initially this bot is designed to work with the community demo version and only allows to search about the tours and the assets, besides publishing pages when the user has logged in through the bot.
-But in a small way it can be extended to access other workpspaces.
+This module instantiates a Telegram Bot, which accesses to the contents of Magnolia.
+Initially, this bot is designed to work with the community demo version.
+It only allows to search the tours and assets and also to publish pages when the user has logged in through the bot.
+In addition, it can be easily extended to access other workpspaces.

 ## How does it work

 The module instantiates the bot on the Author server through the [API Telegram Bot](https://github.com/rubenlagus/TelegramBots/tree/master/telegrambots-chat-session-bot) and accesses the contents of Magnolia through the [REST API of Magnolia](https://documentation.magnolia-cms.com/display/DOCS60/REST+API).
-Once started, a keyboard with the different commands available will be displayed.
+Once it started, a keyboard with the different commands available will be displayed.

 ## Features